Geneticists study genes, which contain the information controlling what a living organism is like.

 A PhD, or working towards a PhD would also be helpful.

-The Royal Society of Biology has more information on becoming a geneticist.
+The Genetics Society has more information on becoming a geneticist.

 2. Skills required